 LO leakage that can potentially show up in center frequency of the HE PPDU tone plan and its ±3 tone neighbors shall be excluded from the computation of the transmitter modulation accuracy test.
 The potential LO leakage tones for 20 MHz operating devices are the center of primary 20 MHz of the HE PPDU tone plan and ±3 tones.
 The potential LO leakage tones for 40MHz operating devices are the center of the primary 40 MHz of the PPDU tone plan and ±3 tones.
-For 80 MHz capable devices that transmits 20 MHz or 40 MHz PPDU, the potential LO leakage tone exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
+The potential LO leakage tones for 80 MHz operating devices are the center of the primary 80 MHz of the PPDU tone plan and ±3 tones.
+The potential LO leakage tones for 160 MHz operating devices are the center of the 160 MHz of the PPDU tone plan and ±3 tones.
+The potential LO leakage tones for 80+80 MHz operating devices exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
+For 40 MHz capable devices that transmits 20 MHz, the potential LO leakage tones exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
+For 80 MHz capable devices that transmits 20 MHz or 40 MHz PPDU, the potential LO leakage tones exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
+For 160 or 80+80 MHz capable devices that transmits 20 MHz or 40 MHz PPDU or 80MHz PPDU, the potential LO leakage tones exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.

 ------------- End Text Changes ---------------------------------------------------